Questions and Answers about Concussion Rehab

 Do children get concussions?

 They sure do!
 Concussions can happen to anyone and any age.
-Children can sustain a concussive injury for a variety of different reasons.
-Some common reasons include sports, playground injuries, bullying, abuse, car accidents, falls, etc. See our pediatric concussion page for more details!
+Children and adolescents can sustain a concussive injury for a variety of different reasons.
+Some common reasons include sports, playground injuries, bullying, abuse, car accidents, falls, etc. Treatment for children or adolescent concussion is a little different than treatment for an adult given that we are treating a functional injury on a developing brain.
+See our pediatric concussion page for more details!

 Are there specific concussion laws in Montana?

 Yes!
-In Montana, many laws exist to protect your child athlete.
+In Montana, many laws exist to protect your pediatric and adolescent athlete.
 Click here to see the MT Concussion Laws.
 The age of the child as well as what league and sport the athlete plays in will help determine which law(s) are applicable in your situation.
 As always, we recommend contacting a lawyer if you need legal assistance.

 For high school athletes, the Montana High School Athletic Association has several policies and procedures for concussions including insurance for athletes affected by concussion; education of parents, athletes, and coaches; removal from play if a concussion is suspected; and clearance by a licensed healthcare professional prior to returning to play.